autay27/boccam/userstudy/exercise.md

 Try running it in the browser.
 Were you correct?

 **Exercise 3.** `occam` has a feature called _blocking channels_.
-You can send a value on a channel with `!`, e.g.
+You can send a value on a channel with `!`, something we have already seen with the `GRAPHICS` channel array in the examples above.
+When you send a message to the screen via `GRAPHICS`, it succeeds instantly because the screen is always waiting to receive more messages.

+However, ordinary processes are not always ready to receive messages.
+Here is a process that sends `1` along a channel `myChannel`:

 ```
 myChannel !
 1
 ```
-You can also receive from the channel into a variable with `?`:
+You can also receive from the channel into a variable with `?`.
+Here is a second process:

 ```
 myChannel ? x
 ```

-However, when using `!`, the process will have to wait until someone receives its value before moving on.
-And when using `?`, the process will have to wait until someone sends it a value before it can move on.
-We say that the process _blocks_ until the channel communication is successful.
-(Note that we do not block when writing to `GRAPHICS` with `!`.
-Think of the screen as being constantly ready to receive messages.)
+When using `!`, the first process has to wait until someone receives its value before moving on.
+And when using `?`, the second process has to wait until someone sends it a value before it can move on.
+We say that a process _blocks_ until the channel communication is successful.

 So, the following code will block forever after drawing a red dot, because we will never move past the sending line `myChannel !
 1`: